lucasgreulich/message-generator/README.md

 # Random team picker
-## Picks three pro teams randomly from there respective arrays
+## Picks three pro teams randomly from there arrays and puts them in a message